-Please refer to the table in General Purpose I/O section for details on which GPIO can be configured to be analog inputs.
+Please refer to the table in General Purpose I/O for details on which GPIO can be configured to be analog inputs.

-The analog inputs on the PIXXI-44 have a range of 0 to 3.3V, each with a max resolution of 12-bits.
-These can read around 15000 values per second, and the sample can be immediately read.
+The analog inputs on the PIXXI-44 have a range of 0 to 3.3V, each with a max resolution of 12 bits.

+The analog inputs can read around 15000 values per second, and the sample can be immediately read.